kitsudaiki/Project-Overview/README.md

 ### Sakura-Project

-The Sakura-Project provides an automation tool to deploy applications, similar like ansible, but with higher performance thanks to some features like easy parallelism of tasks and a self-created file syntax.
-It was primary created for the components of the Kyouko-Project and beside this to automate different tasks on my deployment at home.
+The Sakura-Project provides an automation tool to deploy applications, with high performance thanks to some features like easy parallelism of tasks and a self-created file syntax.
+It was primary created for the components of the Kyouko-Project and beside this also to automate different tasks on my deployment at home.

 See documentation of the latest master-version: [Sakura-Project-Documentation.pdf](https://gitlab.com/kitsudaiki/Sakura-Project-Documentation/builds/artifacts/master/browse?job=build) (this documentation is fall behind the implemetation at the moment, because I have only a very limited amount of time available for my private projects.
-Sorry :( But SakuraTree reached now the feature-freeze for version 0.3.0, to I will bring the documentation up-to-date in the next weeks.)
+Sorry :( But SakuraTree reached now the feature-freeze for version 0.3.0, so I will bring the documentation up-to-date in the next weeks.)

 [SakuraTree](#SakuraTree)